drone-rescue-sim/drone-sim/README.md

 Unity-based drone simulation with voice control, natural language processing and object detection.

 The object Detection is partly shown in main branch and is further enhanced in the Object-Detection branch, but due to time limits it is not fully integrated into the rest of the project.
+Follow instruction sin that branch to see the feature.

 ## Prerequisites